senderdvir/ZeroNetworks/Design+Assumptions.md

 2. **Analytics**:
    - The analytics process uses **Trino** for executing queries, leveraging its strengths for analytics workloads and in memmpry calculations.
+   - NOTE: I didng know if i should create tables or something from the analytics resaults.

 ### ETL Design
-- The ETL process is designed with three main tables:
+- The ETL process is designed with main tables:
   1. **Launches**:
      - This table is appended with new rows on every run.
      - NOTE: history data can be insert using commented code for testing perposes.